LiJiaHua1024/ModlessChatTrans/README.md

 ### Development

 ModlessChatTrans is written in pure Python.
-Since the current version uses the msvcrt library, it only supports the Windows platform.
-The next version is expected to support the Linux platform.

 ### License